 Fall Semester- June 1

-*Please Note: If the deadline falls on a weekend, applications are due the preceding business day.
+*Please Note: If the deadline is on a weekend, application packets are due on the Friday before the weekend.

 Candidates interested in becoming speech-language pathologists (SLPs) must apply for admission to the Speech-Language Pathology Pre-professional Preparation program.
 Admission is selective.
 Acceptance into the Speech-Language Pathology Pre-professional Preparation program is required for completion of the bachelor's degree and eventual application to a Master's degree program.